canonical/cloud-init/doc/rtd/reference/network-config.rst

 Disabling network activation
 ============================

-Some datasources may not be initialised until after the network has been brought up.
+Some datasources may not be initialized until after the network has been brought up.
 In this case, ``cloud-init`` will attempt to bring up the interfaces specified by the datasource meta-data using a network activator discovered by `cloudinit.net.activators.select_activator`_.